srijith-reddy/Statistical-Learning-for-Data-Mining-Projects/README.md

 # Srijith Reddy | Portfolio

 Welcome to my portfolio!
 I’m **Srijith Reddy**, a data science enthusiast currently exploring the intersection of statistics, optimization, and machine learning.
-This site showcases three major projects completed as part of the graduate course **STA 9890: Statistical Learning for Data Mining** at Baruch College.
+This site showcases major projects completed as part of the graduate course **STA 9890: Statistical Learning for Data Mining** at Baruch College.

 Each project reflects a thoughtful blend of statistical theory and practical modeling for real-world challenges.